vuongducphuong/documentation/content/applications/finance/accounting/vendor_bills/deferred_expenses.rst

 .. image:: deferred_expenses/deferred_expenses03.png
    :align: center
-   :alt: Change of the Expense Account for a product in Odoo
+   :alt: Change of the Expense Account for a product in Leansoft

 .. tip::
    It is possible to automate the creation of expense entries for these products (see: